rifandani/roompy-web/DESIGN_GUIDELINES.md

 ## Doubts and questions

-If you have any doubts or concerns when developing components or other UI elements, you can open an issue and tag @ajmnz or leave a message in `#design` or `#kofta` in [our Discord](https://discord.gg/82HzQCJCDg).
+If you have any doubts or concerns when developing components or other UI elements, you can open an issue and tag @rifandani or leave a message in [our Discord](https://discord.gg/NZYu9K7dJf).